yelicoder/Spring-fundamentals/README.md

 * If @Autowired on the construction, it will not inject the repository because in AppConfig the no arg constructor is called.

 ### conference-java-module7
-* If stereotype is used, the bean does not need to be defined in AppConfig. @Autowire is still needed to inject the bean.
+* If stereotype is used, the bean does not need to be defined in AppConfig. @Autowire is still needed to inject another bean.
+* @Scope can be defined after the stereotype annotation